Bidding on our Online Auction has started! Check it out at 501auctions.com/fssf

 FSSF’s mission draws inspiration from the founding dean of Fordham Law School Paul Fuller’s goal of educating lawyers acting “in the service of others.”
-FSSF is proud to be a fully student-run nonprofit organization, but also maintains a close relationship with the Fordham Law administration, which shows its support by matching all funds raised by FSSF
+FSSF is proud to be a fully student-run nonprofit organization, but also maintains a close relationship with the Fordham Law administration, which shows its support by matching up to $50,000 of the donations received.

 Fordham Student Sponsored Fellowship is a registered 501(c)(3) non-profit organization that provides fellowships to law students to work for non-profit public interest organizations thanks to the support of our donors.
-You can provide support to FSSF by donating or buying a ticket to our March 3, 2016 auction by clicking the link below.
+You can provide support to FSSF by donating or buying a ticket to our March 27th, 2017 auction by clicking the link below.
 This year the Auction is LIVE at 501auctions.com/fssf.
 Happy bidding!
 Bidding will close at the end of the night of LawLawpalooza on March 27th at 11pm.

 Nicole J. Wetherell